Brent stays above $108 after OPEC cuts output

 The group has been widely expected to retain its output target when it meets on Wednesday and argue instead about who should be the group's next secretary-general.

-Saudi Arabia increased supply earlier in the year to replace the 1 million-bpd drop caused by Western sanctions against Iran over its disputed nuclear programme.
+Saudi Arabia increased supply earlier in the year to replace the one-million-bpd drop caused by Western sanctions against Iran for its nuclear programme.

 But OPEC may soon have to review its production target on a weak demand growth outlook next year, analysts say.